therealplato/dhs-mtgox-warrant/Mt-Gox-Dwolla-Warrant-5-14-13-transcribed.md

-Fargo account was **Dwolla account 812-649-1010 registered in the name of Mutum Sigillum LLC, held in the custody of Veridian Credit Union.** Dwolla records also indicate that the Wells Fargo account was the sole financial institution account that was funding the Dwolla account 812-649-1010.
-Therefore, it is evident that the Dwolla account was the sole financial institution account that was funding the Dwolla account 812-649-1010.
+Fargo account was **Dwolla account 812-649-1010 registered in the name of Mutum Sigillum LLC, held in the custody of Veridian Credit Union.** Dwolla records also indicate that the Wells Fargo account was the sole financial institution that was funding the Dwolla account 812-649-1010.
 Therefore, it is evident that the Dwolla account was used exclusively to move funds between Mt.
 Gox and Mutum Sigillum and their customers.
 Consequently, there is probable cause to believe that Mt.
 Gox and Mutum Sigillum are using **Dwolla account 812-649-1010 registered in the name of Mutum Sigillum LLC, held in the custody of Veridian